 CSLB #1073586

-509 N Fairfax Ave, Los Angeles, CA 90036
+509 N Fairfax Ave, Los Angeles

 Local HVAC Challenges in Hollywood

-Hollywood sits at varying elevations β from flat commercial corridors near Santa Monica Boulevard to steep hillside homes in Beachwood Canyon and Hollywoodland.
+Hollywood sits at varying elevations — from flat commercial corridors near Santa Monica Boulevard to steep hillside homes in Beachwood Canyon and Hollywoodland.
 Hillside homes face unique HVAC challenges: equipment access is difficult, ductwork routing is complex, and temperature differentials between floors can be significant.
 The area also experiences more wildfire smoke infiltration than coastal neighborhoods.
 We carry equipment appropriate for steep-grade access and have experience with the hillside installations that flat-area contractors avoid.

 The majority of Hollywood's single-family housing stock dates from 1920 to 1960.
 These homes were built before central air conditioning was standard, meaning many have had HVAC systems retrofitted into ductwork that was added decades after construction.
 Retrofitted ductwork is frequently undersized, leaky, or poorly routed.
 We assess duct condition on every service call and provide honest guidance on whether duct improvements are worthwhile alongside equipment repairs or replacement.

-Our Diagnostic Process
+Our Duct Sealing Process

-Repair vs. Replace: Making the Right Call
+Repair vs. Replace: Making the Right Decision

-Common Mistakes to Avoid
+Common Duct Sealing Mistakes

 Scheduling Your Service